chef/supermarket/README.md

   CHEF_OAUTH2_SECRET=[Secret of the oc-id application you just registered]
   ```

+Restart your foreman server.

-Now when you click on "Sign In" you should be signed into your supermarket account with your Chef server account!
+Now when you click on "Sign In" you should be signed into your supermarket account with your Chef account!

+NOTE: If you receive an omniauth csrf detected error, try clearing your browser's cache.

 ## Connecting your Github Acount